patrickcash/react-native-weather-app/README.md

 ## Getting Started

-npm start - startes teh app
+npm run start - startes the app

-npm android - starts the app in teh android empulator
+npm run android - starts the app in teh android empulator

-npm ios - starts the app in the ios empulator
+npm run ios - starts the app in the ios empulator

-npm web - starts the app in a browser
+npm run web - starts the app in a browser